Fellowships & Residencies

 Travis Lee Russ

-TRAVIS LEE RUSS Off-Broadway: The Gorgeous Nothings: In Concert (Joe’s Pub, Director; Playwright), America is Hard to See (HERE, Director, Playwright), Gorey: The Secret Lives of Edward Gorey (Sheen Center/HERE, Director; Playwright).
+TRAVIS LEE RUSS (he/him) Off-Broadway: The Gorgeous Nothings: In Concert (Joe’s Pub, Director; Playwright), America is Hard to See (HERE, Director, Playwright), Gorey: The Secret Lives of Edward Gorey (Sheen Center/HERE, Director; Playwright).
 International: America is Hard to See (Scotland – Edinburgh Festival Fringe / London – Arcola Theatre / Director; Playwright).
 Awards/Honors: three 2016 New York Innovative Theatre Award nominations.
 Residencies: Drama League, SPACE at Ryder Farm, the Tank, Make Room on Governors Island, One Company, and IRT. www.lifejackettheatre.org/travis-russ

 Based on true events, The Gorgeous Nothings is a fantastical play that reconstructs the extraordinary, campy, and sometimes heartbreaking history of a group of homosexuals unjustly imprisoned and quarantined on New York City’s Welfare Island (later renamed Roosevelt Island) during the 1930s for committing “lewd and unnatural acts which offend the public decency.”
 Weaving a rich and complex historical tapestry based on interviews, archival documents, and prison records, these disparate artifacts tell the forgotten story of fearless pioneers who led a silent but fierce revolution, bravely building the foundation of the modern gay liberation movement — four decades before Stonewall.